kunwarsaluja/experience-manager-cloud-service.en/help/move-to-cloud-service/post-go-live.md

 ### Additional Support {#additional-support}

-If you have questions about access to Cloud Service, contact your Adobe representative or Adobe AEM CQ Support Portal.
+If you have questions about access to Cloud Service, contact your Adobe representative or [Support for Experience Cloud](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) for more details.